Senior Resources » 5 Simple Cognitive Exercises to Keep Senior Minds Sharp

 5 Simple Cognitive Exercises to Keep Senior Minds Sharp

-Physical exercise can certainly boost brain health and reduce your risk of cognitive decline.
-However, did you know that you can also do cognitive exercises to keep your brain in shape?
-From playing word games to learning a new language, there are countless ways you can give your brain a workout.
-Here are FIVE simple cognitive exercises that will keep your mind sharp, even as you age.
+We all know that physical exercise can keep our hearts healthy and even increase our longevity.
+But did you know that cognitive exercises can also keep your brain in shape?
+From playing word games to learning a new language, there are countless ways to give your brain a workout.
+Here are FIVE simple cognitive exercises that will keep your mind sharp as you age!

 Advertisement.